armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 This step is performed in the cluster Spinnaker service is running.
 You will add the Clouddriver plugin and expose it as type `LoadBalancer` on gRPC port `9091`.
 In step 2, the Agent will be configured to communicate with Clouddriver. _Take note to ensure the plugin version is compatible with the Spinnaker version.
 See the comments in the manifest_.

-Add this manifest to your Kustomize patches:
+Add this manifest to your Kustomize patches directory and include it under the patchesStrategicMerge section of your kustomization file:

 ```yaml
 # The plugin version (see kubesvc-plugin below) must be compatible with the spinnaker version, check here: https://docs.armory.io/docs/armory-agent/armory-agent-quick/#compatibility-matrix